Our Programs

 Over the years H.A.L.O. has created these Programs out of necessity to provide extraordinary care to every life and maintain a 98% save rate.
 We couldn’t do it without your support of these life-saving Programs!

-Sponsor a Misfit!
+Sponsor a Homeward Bound Journey!

 Angel Medical Program

-(2022) Each year, H.A.L.O. spends over $400,000 in veterinary costs for rescues in our care.
+(2024) Each year, H.A.L.O. spends over $400,000 in veterinary costs for rescues in our care.
 The Angel Medical Program was created to help provide all life-saving medical services needed to give homeless pets surrendered to H.A.L.O. a second chance at life.
 With the Angel Medical Program, H.A.L.O. would not be able to continue the extraordinary commitment to save each and every life.

 Donate!